missionpinball/mpf/docs/readme.txt

 functionality is Javascript-based, so you can use it even if you're accessing the files locally.)

-The Sphinx documentation only includes the module reference.
+The Sphinx documentation only includes the API Reference.
 Full MPF documentation is available online at http://missionpinball.com/docs.

 If you extend the framework and want to re-generate your own documentation,